 Mississippi Literacy-Based Promotion Act Frequently Asked Questions for K-3 Parents

-The Mississippi Literacy-Based Promotion Act will help ensure that every student completing 3rd grade is ready for 4th grade reading instruction.
+The Mississippi Literacy-Based Promotion Act helps ensure that every student meets grade-level reading standards by the end of 3rd grade.
 The act is part of a statewide effort called Strong Readers = Strong Leaders to improve literacy among all school children.

 Why focus on literacy?